Legal Tips/Risk Reduction

 Hubbard Clause & Under Contract Riders

-When a Hubbard clause is accepted with a sales contract on a property using the “Sale of Buyer’s Property Contingency (“Hubbard”)” form and the Hubbard buyer receives a bona fide sales contract on their property, they can remove the “Hubbard” and replace it with the “Sale of Buyer’s Property Contingency (Under Contract)” form by choosing option 4 on the “Sale of Buyer’s Property Contingency Removal” form.
+When a Hubbard clause is accepted with a sales contract on a property using the “Sale of Buyer’s Property Contingency (“Hubbard”)” form and the Hubbard buyer subsequently receives a bona fide sales contract on their property, they can remove the “Hubbard” by choosing option 4 on the “Sale of Buyer’s Property Contingency Removal” form and replace it with the “Sale of Buyer’s Property Contingency (Under Contract)” form.
 READ MORE...

 Initial Deposits